hellmarbecker/imply-news/README.md

 Successful completion of a purchase is indicated by reaching state `Payment`.

+Campaign attribution is achieved through the `campaign` and `channel` attributes.

 ## Data output format

 Data is output as key|value, where the key is the session ID and the value is the session state JSON.
 This is then piped into `kafkacat`.